vikkastiwari/amazon-clone/README.md

 <a id="setup-repo"></a>
 ### Setup local repo
-Let's setup the backend server on your local machine.
+Let's setup the project on your local machine.

 ### 0. Prerequisites
 * Install [Node.js](http://nodejs.org)